SCLW/Fundamentals_of_Sound/README.md

-This seminar lecture the fundamentals of sound, exploring its physical properties, perception, and applications in music and audio technology.<br>
+This lecture introduces the fundamentals of sound, exploring its physical properties, perception, and applications in music and audio technology.<br>

   - Acoustics and psychoacoustics
   - Audio processing